bridal makeup kit

 elf Lip Exfoliator in Brown Sugar

 Why it makes the cut: Since this lip exfoliator is shaped like a lipstick, it is easy to handle and work with, but without making a mess.
-There are other formulas of this from elf, but Brown Sugar is the most effective.
 Once you are done, wipe your lips with a tissue or clean cloth.
 You will get just the right amount of exfoliation without the worry of being too abrasive.

 wet n wild perfectpout Gel Lip Liner in Bare to Comment

 Lip liner is not a step to be skipped in your routine.
 The reason is that the lip liner will prevent your lip color from bleeding and feathering outside the line of your natural lips, and it will provide a crisp, defined line.
 I do not recommend over-lining your real lips to prevent looking silly.
-My liner of choice is wet n wild’s perfectpout Gel Lip Liner.
 The shade Bare to Comment is a pink nude that works with the lip color we will use.

 Why it makes the cut: This formula is so creamy that the color applies without effort or tugging.
 You cannot beat the price!